-- The intern identifies central concepts, information, and skills that are critical for students to understand, and sets instructional goals accordingly. - The intern frames worthwhile purposes that take into account district and/or school curriculum guidelines, subject matter standards, and students' backgrounds, learning needs, and interests. - The intern considers a wide range of teaching resources, evaluates their appropriateness and makes necessary adaptations. - The intern integrates or connects subject matter areas where appropriate. - The intern provides good reasons for his or her decisions about content and instruction.
+- The intern identifies central concepts, information, and skills that are critical for students to understand, and sets instructional goals accordingly. - The intern frames worthwhile purposes that take into account district and/or school curriculum guidelines, subject matter standards (e.g., NCTM), and students' backgrounds, learning needs, and interests. - The intern considers a wide range of teaching resources, evaluating their appropriateness and making necessary adaptations. - The intern integrates or connects subject matter areas where appropriate.